Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/5_Image_Gradient/README.md

 # Image Gradient
-Use image gradient to find edges in an image, on edge the pixel intensity changes.
+Use image gradient to find edges in an image, in an edge the pixel intensity changes or a sharp change in color.
 So we use derivative to express these kind of changes.

 ## Outline:
 - Sobel Derivatives